NanboLi/NanboLi.github.io/_pages/about.md

   - /about.html
 ---

 I obtained my PhD from the University of Edinburgh in 2022, under the supervision of [*Prof. Robert Fisher*](https://homepages.inf.ed.ac.uk/rbf/) (principal) and [*Prof. Chris Williams*](https://homepages.inf.ed.ac.uk/ckiw/) (second).
-Prior to this, I acquired an MSc in Artificial Intelligence with honours (Distinction) from the University of Edinburgh, and an BEng with honours (Outstanding Engineer) from Wuhan University of Technology.
+Prior to this, I acquired an BEng with honours (Outstanding Engineer) from Wuhan University of Technology, and an MSc in Artificial Intelligence with honours (Distinction) from the University of Edinburgh.

 Research